ninabarzh/orchard/mitigations/virtualisation/docker/hello-world-node.md

 Check code stopped and debugging can be used (minimally inspect and watch variables, set conditional breakpoints, view stack traces).

+Note: Debugging services running in a container is possible, but brings additional complexity.
+Use normal debugging by default, and debugging in the container only when needed.

 ## Testing

 Make a test directory with a `test.js` in it: